sferes2/sferes2/docs/reference.rst

    -  `10`: statistics are written each 10 generations (`gen_0`,
       `gen_10`, …)

-Keep in mind that the `statitistics` classes are where final results are stored.
+Keep in mind that the `statistics` classes are where final results are stored.

 RankSimple
 ~~~~~~~~~~